wangrqw/5559CHNMUS/README.md

 <figcaption>
 <h6>Fig 12: Parallel coordinates and t-SNE visualization of Channel-integrated Filter Conv + Last-sparse-dense</h6>
 </figcaption>

+We show the parallel coordinates and the t-SNE visualization of the results from 4 models here in Fig 9 - Fig 12.
+The four models are according to all possible combinations of the previous design choices.
+In Parallel coordinates, each embedding vector will be represented as a polyline from the left to the right.
+And the value on each position of the embedding vector is shown according to the y-axis.
+In t-SNE visualization, basically the embedding vectors are projected onto the 2d space and each embedding is shown as a point in the 2d space.
+As we can see from Fig 9-12, all embeddings in `Channel-dependent Filter Conv + Last-conv` have few dimensions that have value and the t-SNE visualization provides no useful information.
+For `Channel-dependent Filter Conv + Last-sparse-dense` and `Channel-integrated Filter Conv + Last-conv`, more dimensions in the embedding vectors have actual values, while still a half of the dimensions still remain to be zero for all embeddings.
+Finally, for `Channel-integrated Filter Conv + Last-sparse-dense`, there are only four dimensions which are useless in the embeddings and the t-SNE visualization shows more meaningful results (some clear clusters).
+These visualizations simply show that ***Channel-integrated Filter Conv*** and ***Last-sparse-dense*** are better choices for our task.

 Due to the time limit, we did not further look into why some dimensions were not getting any information in each model during training.
 This remains to be in the future work.